 Pennsylvania Reentry Council

 Determined to address the recidivism crisis directly, Governor Tom Wolf and Attorney General Josh Shapiro created the Pennsylvania Reentry Council (PARC), an historic and unprecedented undertaking bringing together reentry stakeholders from around the Commonwealth to identify issues facing returning citizens and to develop and implement solutions.
-After all, it is in all of our interests that returning citizens are as successful as possible in their transition back home.

 As the first collaborative forum for government officials, service providers, and returning citizens themselves, PARC is now the hub of reentry efforts in Pennsylvania.
 PARC has identified new strategies to expand opportunities to assist returning citizens as they reenter their communities, and has helped make our Commonwealth safer as a result.